-1 Shut down your Mac Pro, open it, and remove the side panel, following the instructions on page 39.
+1 Shut down your Mac Pro, open it, and remove the side panel, following the instructions on page 37.

-WARNING: Let your Mac Pro cool down for 5 to 10 minutes before you touch the internal components.
-The components on the memory cards may be very hot.
+WARNING: Let your Mac Pro cool down for 5 to 10 minutes before you remove the processor tray or touch the internal components.
+The processor tray and components may be very hot.